-In Collaboration with Larisa Rus
+In Collaboration With : Larisa Rus

-This project examines interrelated systems which are able to both modify the spatial structure of the building, and articulate expectations of the performance structurally, thermally, acoustically and environmentally.
+Museum examines interrelated systems which both modify the spatial structure of the building, and articulate expectations of the performance structurally, thermally, acoustically and environmentally.
 This project creates a contextualized assemblage of spaces for contemporary art to be explored.